 A leading life sciences firm found significant compliance issues with one of their patient communication vendors.
-Satori provided project management and oversight for extensive remediation efforts across numerous departments and outside vendors.
-Satori was able to implement a series of corrective and preventive actions that resolved the ongoing issues and installed controls to avoid similar problems in the future.
+We provided project management and oversight for extensive remediation efforts across numerous departments and outside vendors.
+Our team was able to implement a series of corrective and preventive actions that resolved the ongoing issues and installed controls to avoid similar problems in the future.

 An industry-leading Fortune 100 pharmaceutical firm transitioned to a new vendor to manage its largest Customer Engagement Program (CEP), a charitable patient assistance initiative that provides access to medicines for free or at a savings.
 Within three weeks of the new vendor launch, the client discovered Adverse Event (AE) reporting compliance gaps and other issues related to the vendor’s operations, technology and human resources.
-The client hired Satori to organize full remediation of the program activities and mitigation of associated quality risks at an enterprise level.
-Satori was engaged to complete this project based upon having substantial expertise in pharmacovigilance, remediation and expert capabilities in project, program and risk management.
+The client hired us to organize full remediation of the program activities and mitigation of associated quality risks at an enterprise level.
+We were engaged to complete this project based upon having substantial expertise in pharmacovigilance, remediation, and expert capabilities in project, program, and risk management.